-When you sign your employment contract, usually the number you agree to is a yearly salary.
-But how do you know what this will look like on a fortnightly or monthly basis when money actually lands in your account each week, fortnight or month?
+When you sign your employment contract, the pay you usually agree to is a yearly salary.
+But how do you know how much this will be when the money actually lands in your account each week, fortnight or month?

 Estimate your take home pay

-Your take-home pay will depend mainly on three things:
+Your take home pay will depend mainly on 3 things:

 - Your pay cycle